gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "I don't know," Razi said.
 "But when they come, *la*, I do not think there will be much you can do."

 "That's our concern, thank you," the bosun replied brusquely.
-"Now, go get some rest.
+"Go get some rest.
 And you, boy.
 Stay out of trouble."

 "Yes, *sra*."
 Piaerre muttered.